-Why we use Fuoride?
+Why we use Fluoride?

 Fluorides have been used for decades in toothpaste to prevent tooth decay.
 Fluorides help to remineralize the enamel.
 When an acidic environment develops in the oral cavity, minerals are removed from the tooth enamel.
 Once minerals are released the tooth gets porous.
 Bacteria can colonize and cause tooth decay.
 Fluorides enhance the remineralization and help the crystalline substance of the enamel to be more resistant to acid attacks.
+That’s the major benefit of fluorides.

 In the opinion of the American Dental Association the use of fluorides is an important measure to prevent tooth decay for children and adults.